Biraban: Early life

 We-pohng was born at Bahtahbah (Belmont, New South Wales) c.1800.
 During his childhood We-pohng was abducted by the British and raised within the military barracks located in Sydney.
-Subsequently, We-pohng was assigned to Captain J.M.
-Gill, a member of the 46th Regiment.
+Subsequently, We-pohng was assigned to Captain John M. Gill, a member of the 46th Regiment.
 We-pohng remained with Captain Gill from February 1814 until Captain Gill departed Australia in December 1817.
 It was at this time We-pohng became fluent in English and was bestowed the name M'Gill (and its derivatives) by the captain as "a mark of his claim on the boy."

-We-pohng commenced assisting Captain Allman in 1821 with the establishment of a penal colony, assuming the role of regional guide, interpreter and a special constable, with We-pohng utilising his tracking skills to apprehend convicts escaping from Port Macquarie.
+We-pohng, with two other young Awabakal men named Bob Barrett and We-rah-kah-tah, were assigned to Captain Francis Allman in 1821 to assist in the establishment of a penal colony at Port Macquarie, assuming the role of regional guide, interpreter and a 'bush constable'.
+We-pohng, We-rah-kah-tah and Bob Barrett were utilised for their tracking skills to apprehend escaping convicts.

-Prior to his return to Newcastle in 1825 We-pohng married Ti-pah-mah-ah, with which he had one son, Ye-row-wa.
+Prior to his return to Newcastle in 1825 We-pohng married Ti-pah-mah-ah, with whom he had one son, Ye-row-wa.